3/10/2015 Update

 g) the promises that AZ made, they cant keep to

-either way, the blame lays directly at AZ's door not the MPC, nor does it at ours.
+h) the project is dead but they dont want to be seen in wasting moneyeither way, the blame lays directly at AZ's door not the MPC, nor does it at ours.

 In my post i was trying to be optermistic as well being coy as to whom was to blame and be nice about it, but clearly if we want to be blunt instead of coy